pontem-network/sp-docs/staking/README.md

 pay_to_collator = commission + (reward * stake_fraction) # How much PONT to pay to collator.
 pay_to_nominator = (reward * stake_fraction) # How much PONT to pay to collator nominator.
 ```

+## Useful links

+Staking that Pontem network uses initially implemented by [Moonbeam team](https://moonbeam.network/), we also refer to their [documentation](https://docs.moonbeam.network/learn/features/staking/) that very useful.